cisagov/ScubaGear/PowerShell/ScubaGear/baselines/teams.md

 <!--Policy: MS.TEAMS.1.6v1; Criticality: SHOULD -->
 - _Rationale:_ Allowing any user to record a Teams meeting or group call may lead to unauthorized disclosure of shared information, including audio, video, and shared screens.
 By disabling the meeting recording setting in the Global (Org-wide default) meeting policy, an agency limits information exposure.
 - _Last modified:_ July 2023
-- _Note:_ This policy applies to the Global (Org-wide default) meeting policy, as well as custom meeting policies.
+- _Note:_ This policy applies to the Global (Org-wide default) meeting policy.
 Custom policies MAY be created to allow more flexibility for specific users.
 - _MITRE ATT&CK TTP Mapping:_
   - None